-A trilingual (EN, DE, HU) online gallery presenting the early history of Jewish forced labour in Hungary, based on two brothers’ photos and a diary.
-The gallery uses the open-source Collective Access collections management software and incorporates texts, photos, and maps, as well as alt text for the visually impaired.
+Forced Labour, 1940: a trilingual (EN, DE, HU) online gallery presenting the early history of Jewish forced labour in Hungary, based on two brothers’ photos and a diary.
+The gallery uses open-source collections management software and incorporates texts, photos, and maps, as well as alt text photo description for the visually impaired.

 archival cataloguing, description Hungarian Holocaust Photo Archive